-- 1. The Diocese of Bath and Wells has an annual Learning and Development programme, run by the Training Team and Spiritual Directors are welcome and encouraged to access that programme as part of their ongoing development. - 2.
-The Diocese of Bath and Wells expects that any Spiritual Director listed in the directory will have: - a) Had their call to the ministry of spiritual direction affirmed. - b) Attended and satisfactorily completed a Spiritual Direction course, either in this diocese or elsewhere and - i.
-If in this diocese, will have been signed off by the Tutors of the course they attended - ii.
-If elsewhere will provide reference(s) from the tutors on that course and a copy of the course syllabus
+- 1. The Diocese of Bath and Wells has an annual Equipping for Ministry programme, run by the Training Team and Spiritual Directors are welcome and encouraged to access that programme as part of their ongoing development. - 2.
+The Diocese of Bath and Wells expects that any Spiritual Director listed in the directory will have: - a) Had their call to the ministry of spiritual direction affirmed. - b) Attended and satisfactorily completed a Spiritual Direction course, either in this diocese or elsewhere and - If in this diocese, will have been signed off by the Tutors of the course they attended - ii.
+If elsewhere will provide reference(s) from the tutors on that course. - a The Diocesan Training Team Leader or The Advisor for Spiritual Direction may also asked for course details.